Skip to main content

 Film Queenstown Lakes

 The Queenstown Lakes district is a highly sought after location for filmmakers.
-It’s the third largest production hub in New Zealand, with stunning natural landscapes complemented by an experienced pool of local crew, equipment providers and film support services.
-International productions that have shot in the district include MISSION IMPOSSIBLE: FALLOUT, A WRINKLE IN TIME and THE HOBBIT TRILOGY.
-The district is also a popular location for international television commercials.
+It’s the third largest production hub in New Zealand, with stunning natural landscapes complemented by an experienced pool of local crew, equipment providers, and film support services.
+The district is known for hosting a range of international and domestic production, including: action blockbusters like War Machine and Mission: Impossible – Fallout, fantasy films like The Lord of the Rings and A Wrinkle in Time, Kiwi drama like A Remarkable Place to Die and One Lane Bridge, television commercials for big-name brands, compelling documentaries, and high-octane outdoor and adventure sports content.

 Film Queenstown Lakes